 Materialism Psychology And Why It’s Making You Unhappy

 Materialism Psychology?
 More money, more problems?
 It might just be true.
 Americans today, compared to 55 years ago, own twice as many cars and eat out twice as much per person, but we don’t seem to be any happier because of it.
-Rather than rising levels of well-being, we’ve seen mounting credit card debt and increasing numbers of self-storage facilities to house the things we compulsively buy.

 The holidays, in particular, have become a time when consumer culture comes out in full force.
 Black Friday, the annual post-Thanksgiving discount shopping spree, results in each year in multiple deaths and injuries of consumers trampled by crowds in stores and shopping malls.